-AnswerIn GFI MailEssentials, an important requirement for effective spam capture is that of defining the email servers within the company which first receive email from external domains.
-These servers are the perimeter servers, since they have defined the email perimeter of the company.
+In GFI MailEssentials, an important requirement for effective spam capture is that of defining the email servers within the company which first receive email from external domains.
+These servers are the Perimeter Servers since they have defined the email perimeter of the company.

 GFI MailEssentials makes use of perimeter servers to identify which external server sent the email to the local email server.
 The IP address of the external server is then used by SpamRazer (including SPF), IP DNS Blocklist and IP Whitelist.

-In this scenario, the email received from external servers is first received in an email gateway and then forwarded to the local mail server, where GFI MailEssentials is installed.
+- The email received from external servers is first received in an email gateway and then forwarded to the local mail server, where GFI MailEssentials is installed.

-GFI MailEssentials should have the IP address of both email gateways configured in the perimeter servers.
-The way in which the perimeter server is checked when processing an email, is that of identifying the route back from the local mail server to the first external mail server IP address.
+- GFI MailEssentials should have the IP address of both email gateways configured in the perimeter servers.
+The perimeter server is checked when processing an email by identifying the route back from the local mail server to the first external mail server IP address.

 The perimeter servers are configured from the GFI MailEssentials configuration > Anti-Spam > Anti-Spam Settings > Perimeter SMTP Servers tab.

-If GFI MailEssentials is installed on the only perimeter server, choose ‘This is the only SMTP server which receives emails from the internet’.
+- If GFI MailEssentials is installed on the only perimeter server, choose This is the only SMTP server which receives emails from the internet.

-If GFI MailEssentials is not installed on the perimeter server, and receives email from other perimeter server(s), choose “The following SMTP servers receive email directly from the internet and forward them to this server” and specify the IP addresses of the perimeter servers.
+- If GFI MailEssentials is not installed on the perimeter server and receives email from other perimeter servers, choose The following SMTP servers receive email directly from the internet and forward them to this server and specify the IP addresses of the perimeter servers.

-If GFI MailEssentials is installed on a perimeter server, and the same server receives incoming emails from other mail servers, choose “The following SMTP servers receive email directly from the internet and forward them to this server”, and specify the IP addresses of the other mail servers in the list of perimeter servers.
+- If GFI MailEssentials is installed on a perimeter server, and the same server receives incoming emails from other mail servers, choose The following SMTP servers receive email directly from the internet and forward them to this server, and specify the IP addresses of the other mail servers in the list of perimeter servers.

-Alternatively use the “Detect” button, to resolve the MX records of the Inbound Email Domains configured in GFI MailEssentials.
+- Alternatively, use the Detect button to resolve the MX records of the Inbound Email Domains configured in GFI MailEssentials.
 Normally, the MX records of these domains would be the perimeter servers for the domains.

-Having the option ‘This machine is not a Perimeter SMTP server’ enabled with no perimeter servers configured, will cause adverse effects to the anti-spam modules which make use of the Perimeter server list.
+Having the option This machine is not a Perimeter SMTP server enabled with no perimeter servers configured, will cause adverse effects to the anti-spam modules which make use of the Perimeter server list.
 For example, the DNS Blacklist filter will not block any spam.